Montana/terraform-burn-rate-alerting-policies/README.md

 # terraform-burn-rate-alerting-policies

 Burn rate indicates the speed at which your error budget is being consumed, relative to the SLO.
-Using the previous example, if you have an average error rate of 5% for the 30-day period, all your error budget will be consumed, corresponding to a burn rate of 1.
+Using some of the examples above in Terraform, if you have an average error rate of 5% for the 30-day period, all your error budget will be consumed, corresponding to a burn rate of 1.
 If you were to have a burn rate of 2, all available error budget would be consumed in half the time window (15days).

 ![image](https://user-images.githubusercontent.com/20936398/201249900-249944c4-9c08-40fc-8ae2-ac55fa258da0.png)